avivbiton/BlizzardApiReader/README.md

 Additionally, we need help creating a wiki, any help is appreciated.

+# Goals
+Complete all the API requests available for all games.
+Unit tests coverage for the project.
+*Optional* OAuth implementation.

 # Credits
 Aviv Biton - for creating and coding the api for Diablo 3.
 Anyone contributing are welcome to edit this and add them to the credits section.